Vitamin D is one of the most important vitamins that our body needs to function optimally.

 WINTER & DEFICIENCY RISK

-As we are now approaching winter where our exposure to sunlight will be very limited, it is important to ensure that our vitamin D levels are kept within optimum levels.
+As we are just coming out of Winter where our exposure to sunlight was very limited, it is important to ensure that our vitamin D levels are kept within optimum levels.
 This is particularly important as vitamin D can enhance our immune response against various infections which are more common during winter such as tuberculosis, influenza and viral upper respiratory tract infections.
 It is also supportive of mental health conditions such as Seasonal Affective Disorders (SAD) and depression, whereby vitamin D supplementation portrayed effectiveness in reducing depressive symptoms in SAD patients.
 It is suggested that vitamin D may enhance serotonin production hence its mood-enhancing effects.
 Due to the Western diet and an indoor lifestyle, it is becoming harder for us to maintain adequate levels of vitamin D in our body.
 Food sources of vitamin D include oily fish, such as salmon, mackerel and sardines, eggs and raw milk.
 However, due to the increase of fish and poultry farming, vitamin D levels in these sources are lower than expected.
 For example, farmed salmon was found to have approximately 75% less vitamin D in comparison to wild salmon.
 Therefore, a vitamin D supplement is essentially the best way of ensuring that we get our daily dose of vitamin D.

 VITAMIN D RECOMMENDATION